 Do you offer static line jumps?

 No. Although static line can be economical for dropzones to offer, our philosophy of safety and quality education dictate that we offer only tandems as first jumps and as part of our licensing program.
+Be assured, however, we use the Tandem Method as a Training tool, not just an amusement ride like you might experience elsewhere.
+We give you the ability to participate to the largest extent you choose, including being in the right body position, having an altimeter, being able to pull the parachute open yourself, and steering the parachute all the way even for landing.
 Check out our student progressions, for what you do beyond the first jump.
 Check out the advantages of tandem as a first jump!
 If you are already a student in the static line program, depending on your experience and recency of jumps and your future goals, we might be able to accommodate you and transition you into our program. us for more details, and make sure you include as much information about your skydiving history as you can.
 However, if you are already well into a student training program, there are significant safety and financial advantages for you sticking with it in the program you already started until you earn your A license.
 Sometimes, however, students experiencing unusual problems in their progress can benefit from transitioning to a different method.
 Call to discuss and we will offer our expert advice free!

 How far in advance to I need to schedule?

-In order to receive the scheduling discount, you need to get your deposit to us approximately by Thursday before a weekend jump (to give us a couple days notice) or a week ahead for weekday group jumps.
-If you mail your form, you will need to mail it about a week or more ahead to make sure it gets to us in plenty of time.
-We call you when we receive it.
-During our busiest season (June through October) you may want to schedule as early as 2 weeks to get the exact date and time slot of your choice.
-However, if you don't care about receiving the discount, you can even call the MORNING of the day you wish to jump, and we will do our best to fit you into our schedule.
+In order to receive a discount, you need to get your deposit to us anywhere from a day or two ahead, to possibly a week ahead, depending on availability.
+You can see what slots are open online and plan your jump or your group accordingly.
+During our busiest season (June through October) if you have a group, you may want to schedule as early as 2 weeks to get the date and time slot of your choice.
+However, if you don't care about receiving a discount, you can even call the MORNING of the day you wish to jump, and we will do our best to fit you into our schedule.

 Do I have to put a deposit down in order to jump?

 You do not have put a deposit down in order to make a skydive.
-If you want the scheduling discount, however, you must pay the $40 non-refundable deposit.
+If you want the scheduling-head or prepaid discount, however, you must pay the $50 non-refundable deposit.
 This deposit is not refundable without exception and is only transferable to a different date if weather or unscheduled maintenance does not permit the skydive.
-You will lose your deposit if you do not show up at your scheduled date and time, are not 18 years of age or older, or weigh over 220 lbs.
+In those cases, you will receive a RAINCHECK for your deposit that you can use at anytime in the future, with no expiration date.
+If you prepay for the entire jump, the only portion that is non-refundable is $50.
+You will lose the $50 deposit if you do not show up at your scheduled date and time, are not 18 years of age or older, or weigh over 220 lbs.
 Once you chose your date & time, we block others from taking that slot.
 The advantage to you is that you save money by having this deposit and that we reserve it just for you.
 The disadvantage is you CANNOT MOVE YOUR SLOT FOR ANY REASON once you put your deposit down.
-(We do not accept deposits after the Thursday before the weekend your want to skydive.)
 Your deposit is transferable to a different person, however.
 If you are not sure you want to jump, or if you are not certain you can make a particular date and time slot, you may want to jump without putting a deposit down.
 You can do this by simply showing up during business hours and waiting for a slot to open, or by calling ahead the day of to see if and when we can fit you in, or by calling or emailing ahead to find out our schedule.

 What happens if the weather is bad the day I am scheduled to jump?

 First of all, do NOT believe all the forecasts you hear the day before, a couple days before, or a WEEK before your scheduled jump.
 Weather forecasters have been known to be wrong a few times.
 (Note the sarcasm on the word "few".)
-We wait until the day of your jump to make a weather call.
-If you wake up the day of your jump and think the weather may not be right, give us a call before you drive out.
+We typically wait until the day of your jump to make a weather call.
+We communicate ahead using the email and/or phone number you provide in your reservation in order to save you a drive if it's not going to happen.
+If you hadn't heard from us, assume the weather is fine, or if you suspect the weather may not be right, give us a call before you drive out.
 Weather differs greatly even within a distance of 30 miles, so although it may be bad weather where you are, we may have perfect weather.
 We can discuss delaying your jump for later that day, or rescheduling for a different date.
 If we reschedule, you will not lose your deposit.
 It will be transferred to the next available date of your choice.
 You can get the current weather conditions at Osage City from this link, or a more detailed forecast from this link.

 What kind of weather do we need for the jump?